Grant awards of up to $25,000 are available for post-doctoral students, university faculty or clinician conducting research on EMDR.

 (Applications due February 1 and July 1)

 Applications for the $25,000 Research Grant Award are due February 1 and July 1.
 An electronic copy of each application document is required.
-Documents must be in Word (.DOC, .DOCX) or Portable Document (.PDF) format.
+Documents must be in Word (.DOC) or Portable Document (.PDF) format.
 Any application received without all required documents will not be reviewed.